dnlrsr/subarr/README.md

 - Integrate [ytsubs.app](https://ytsubs.app) to import user's YouTube subscriptions and keep them in sync
 - Add to Raindrop
+- Native "url base" support like sonarr (for reverse proxies or cloudflare tunnels)
 - Download videos?
 (I would love to add this - this project did claim to be like Sonarr after all - however this would require adding an additional library, managing video quality, subtitles, sponsorblock, etc)
   - _For now, we could just have a setting box for "yt-dl or yt-dlp location" and "yt-dl or yt-dlp arguments" so we don't have to manage all the settings_
+- _Index more than 15 items initially? (this would require significant up-front processing power like TubeSync does - so...unlikely)_

 ### Plans for future maintenance